nokotan8/shikacracker/README.md

 Shikacracker is licensed under the [MIT License](/LICENSE).
 Please note that the MIT License does not provide any warranty or liability protection for misuse of this software.

+## Disclaimer 2

+This program uses a command-line option syntax similar to that of Hashcat, as I find it clean and user friendly.
+However, this implementation is entirely original and does not incorporate or derive from Hashcat’s source code in any way.